3vorp/convert-pack/README.txt

 	If an edition is not provided, it defaults to Java (since Bedrock doesn't really have versions to choose from).
 If a version is not provided, it defaults to the latest version for that edition (this is why either a version or edition is needed).

+Credits:
-This project is licensed under AGPL v3.
-View the project source at https://github.com/3vorp/convert-pack.
+	This project is powered by the Faithful texture database (https://faithfulpack.net).
+	View the source at https://github.com/3vorp/convert-pack.
-Copyright (C) 2024 Evorp
+	Copyright (C) 2024 Evorp with AGPL-3.